 • Create an identity for this historic area

 In order to meet these goals, the City hired RSG, Inc., to gather public input and develop a design that included complete street elements (bicycle, transit and pedestrian features), a wayfinding signage plan, coordination with State DOT during the Sarah Mildred Long Bridge construction, lighting, median landscaping with storm water bio-remediation and two parks.

 The preliminary construction plans and landscape design developed by RSG Inc., were presented for final public input before the final design plans and specifications were completed and the project put out for bids.

-The first phase of the construction was installation of improvements from Deer Street to Russell Street.
-The second phase was construction of improvements from Kearsarge Way to Albacore Way in coordination with NH DOT for I-95 intersection and bicycle/pedestrian improvements in accordance with the City’s Complete Streets policy.
+The first phase was construction of improvements from Kearsarge Way to Submarine Way (before the Sarah Mildred Long Bridge) in coordination with NH DOT for I-95 intersection and bicycle/pedestrian improvements in accordance with the City’s Complete Streets policy.